nobl/ioBroker.senec/README.md

 -->

 ### **WORK IN PROGRESS**
-- Senec changed login (again).
-We can now also work with senec asking for username/email first and password second.
+- Senec changed login procedure (again).
+Adapter now also works with 2-stage login where senec asks for username/email first and password second.
 - Dependency updates

 ### 2.3.0 (2026-02-17)